-5.4.3.3 The transfer processes and activities of the halal products, goods and/ or cargo to the next custodian shall be documented and attested.
+5.4.2.2 The transfer processes and activities of the halal products and/ or goods shall be documented and attested.

-5.4.4 Goods in transit
+5.4.3 Retail storage condition

-5.4.4.1 Where there are specific environmental conditions defined and agreed as part of the arrangements, it is the responsibility of the organisation to ensure that there are effective management systems and controls to demonstrate and prove compliance to halal requirements.
-In addition, there shall be adequate records available to prove compliance with any statutory conditions relevant to the nature of the consignment and modes of transport.
+5.4.3.1 It shall be the responsibility of the organisation to ensure that there are effective management systems and controls to demonstrate and prove compliance to halal requirements.
+In addition, there shall be adequate records available to prove compliance with any statutory conditions relevant to the nature of the retail storage and its related activities.

-5.4.4.2 This requirement is applicable but not limited to:
+5.4.3.2 This requirement is applicable but not limited to:

-- a) temperature;
+a) temperature;

-- b) humidity;
+b) humidity;

 - c) air pressure;

 - d) controlled environment;

 - e) drop and shock;

 - f) compression loading;

 - g) vibration; and

-- h) orientation, segregation and separation of products, goods and/ or cargo.
+- h) orientation, segregation and separation of products and/or goods.

-5.4.4.3 The organisation and its service providers shall provide adequate facilities to ensure the integrity of halal products, goods and/ or cargo received is not compromised deteriorate or suffer loss or damage during times of storage including temporary storage in transit.
+5.4.3.3 The organisation shall provide adequate facilities to ensure the integrity of halal products and/ or goods received is not compromised, deteriorate or suffer loss or damage during times of storage.

-5.4.4.4 They shall also ensure that suitable and secure facilities are provided, where appropriate to the nature of the products, goods and/ or cargo to be transported in accordance with the requirements of the consignor and/ or the consignee.
+5.4.3.4 They shall also ensure that suitable and secure facilities are provided where appropriate to the nature of the products and/ or goods to be stored and dispatched.

-5.4.4.5 The organisation shall provide suitable means of transporting consignment throughout the transport chain, including equipment and resources as necessary to maintain the integrity of the halal principles.
+5.4.3.5 The organisation shall provide suitable means of handling inbound products and/ or goods to maintain the integrity of the halal principles.

-5.4.5 Preparation and dispatch
+5.4.4 Preparation and dispatch

-5.4.5.1 The organisation shall ensure that details of all agreements with the next custodian relating to the preparation, loading, stowing, securing and dispatch of all packed goods and/ or cargo are available to the personnel responsible for this part of the service performance.
+5.4.4.1 The organisation shall ensure that details of all orders with consumers relating to the preparation, loading, stowing, securing and dispatch of all packed products and/ or goods are available to the personnel responsible for this part of the service performance.
 This information should contain all relevant aspects such as loading information, sequence of loading, window delivery time, accompanying documentation and product identification.
 Where appropriate, there should be clear methods of identification which maintain traceability of product and load/shipment details.

-5.4.5.2 The organisation shall also ensure the transport operations including agents and/ or outsourcing parties in accordance with legal and halal requirements.
+5.4.4.2 The organisation shall also ensure the retail operations including outsourcing parties in accordance with legal and halal requirements

-5.4.6 Loss/ damage
+5.4.5 Loss/ damage

-5.4.6.1 The organisation shall ensure that any loss or damage to the consignment throughout the transportation process be identified and the next custodian informed accordingly.
-Loss/damage found shall be documented.
+5.4.5.1 The organisation shall ensure that any loss or damage to the products and/ or goods being stored and handled be identified and the related parties informed accordingly.
+Loss/ damage found shall be documented.

-5.4.7 Documentation
+5.4.6 Documentation

-5.4.7.1 The organisation shall ensure that the implementation of proper documentation and the availability of required documents (e.g. bill of lading, advance shipping notice, packing list, air way bill or delivery order) to verify the nature of the consignment, type of load, the destination and the mode of transport.
+5.4.6.1 The organisation shall ensure that the implementation of proper documentation and the availability of required documents (e.g. bill of lading, advance shipping notice, packing list, air way bill or delivery order) to verify the nature of the consignment, type of load, the destination and the mode of transport.
 Any discrepancy arising shall be recorded together with corrective actions taken.

-5.4.7.2 It is also the responsibility of the organisation to ensure that there is evidence of collection and delivery (proof of delivery) confirmed by persons authorised to provide such confirmation on behalf of the next custodian or consignee.
+5.4.6.2 It is also the responsibility of the organisation to ensure that there is evidence of collection and delivery (proof of delivery) confirmed by authorised persons.

-5.4.8 Agents/ Outsourcing parties
+5.4.7 Outsourcing parties

-The organisation shall monitor the performance of its agents and/ or outsourcing parties to ensure compliance with halal requirements.
-These transport services include (but not limited to); delivery and pick up, backhaul and consolidation consignment.
+The organisation shall monitor the performance of its outsourcing parties to ensure compliance with halal requirements, and with all existing legal and operational control.